ukushu/Ifrit/Documentation/FuseInstructions.md

 - `threshold`: At what point does the match algorithm give up.
 A threshold of `0.0` requires a perfect match (of both letters and location), a threshold of `1.0` would match anything.
 Defaults to `0.6`
 - `maxPatternLength`: The maximum valid pattern length.
 The longer the pattern, the more intensive the search operation will be.
 If the pattern exceeds the `maxPatternLength`, the `search` operation will return `nil`.
 Why is this important?
 [Read this](https://en.wikipedia.org/wiki/Word_(computer_architecture)#Word_size_choice).
 Defaults to `32`
 - `isCaseSensitive`: Indicates whether comparisons should be case sensitive.
 Defaults to `false`
+- `tokenize`: When `true`, the search algorithm will search individual words **and** the full string, computing the final score as a function of both.
+Note that when `tokenize` is `true`, the `threshold`, `distance`, and `location` are inconsequential for individual tokens.
+- `qos`: quality-of-service, use this to set search task priority.
+Better never use `user-interactive`.
+By default is `userInitiated`.

 #### Searching in a `String` using `Fuse`